cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/cards.md

 supported the FAT16 filesystem.

 ### MemoryStick Card Support
-CloudPilot supports the Sony MemoryStick standard, which was used on Palm OS devices by Sony (Clié) and Acer.
+CloudpilotEmu supports the Sony MemoryStick standard, which was used on Palm OS devices by Sony (Clié) and Acer.
 An important thing to note is that the **MemoryStick standard only supports cards with specific sizes** (labeled as  4, 8, 16, 32, 64, or 128 MiB, but the actual usable size is slightly different).
 If